 These folks will reference the data dictionary to understand data elements, which allows them to manage, move, merge, and analyze data with clarity.

-For complex projects, like data wrangling, modeling, or database design, a data dictionary is a helpful resource, especially to new hires.
+For complex projects, like data wrangling, modeling, or database design, a data dictionary is a helpful resource.
+This is especially true for new hires.
 For these tasks, they may look to the data dictionary to ensure use of the right assets.

 What is a business glossary?

-For example, the term “revenue” to the sales department may include gift cards, but to the finance department it excludes gift cards.
-“Customers” and “users” might sound the same, but be accounted for differently, depending on who you ask.
+For example, to the sales department, the term “revenue” may include gift cards, but not to the finance department.
+“Customers” and “users” might sound the same, but they are accounted for differently depending on who you ask.
 The term “beta feature” may be clear internally, but not to the Customer Success team, who communicate with customers.

 Who benefits from a business glossary?

 A business glossary is useful for the business audience, or people working in functional departments, such as finance, marketing, or sales.
 When new people join an organization, they can look to the business glossary to learn the business language.